cnlohr/fx3fun/README.md

 I'll keep chugging away for a bit, I guess.

 Still going after about 6 hours.
 Time to take a break.
 Was mostly just converting over code to CyprIO.

+NEAT!
+The very first time after it compiled, it ran!
+Committing.